International civil litigators with offices in the UK and US.

 Before she even went to law school, when she was just 22 years old, Olivarius helped make American legal history as a plaintiff in the landmark 1977 Title IX case Alexander v.
 Yale, which for the first time determined that US universities were illegally discriminating against women students if they did not have a system for deterring and punishing sexual harassment by professors.
 For Olivarius, the experience of fighting for equality in a courtroom proved galvanizing, and she decided to pursue a legal career.
 After obtaining experience as an investment banker, business consultant, private firm lawyer and foundation executive, she founded McAllister Olivarius in 1996, concentrating on helping people who have been treated unfairly.
 Our firm has grown steadily since.

 Others have joined Olivarius in the firm’s leadership, adding their own experience to our Executive Committee.
 Dr. Jef McAllister, Managing Partner, joined full-time in 2007, having consulted for the firm since it began.
 McAllister previously worked for Sidley Austin in New York and clerked for Chief Judge Robert F. Peckham of the U.S. District Court in San Francisco.
 He joined us from TIME Magazine, where he had been London Bureau Chief for eight years, and before that TIME’s White House Correspondent and Diplomatic Correspondent in Washington.
 His knowledge of global politics and leaders adds an extra dimension of service to our clients.
-Georgina Calvert-Lee, Senior Litigation Counsel and head of our UK practice, is an English barrister with extensive legal experience in the United States, and contributes to our expertise in transatlantic transactions and litigation.

 A British-American law firm with high standards